-GH made But is it art? orange, magenta, dark blue in 2003 and exhibited the artwork in 2003 in But is it art? at the The Cross Art Projects, Sydney.
-But is it art? orange, magenta, dark blue is one of 5 in the limited edition But is it art? .
-The artwork's medium is Acrylic and lead pencil on linen; watercolour and lead pencil on paper (framed), and comprises of 4 component/s measuring, overall, Alternate setup arrangements with different resulting measurements.
-But is it art? orange, magenta, dark blue is in a private collection: Sydney, 2003
+But is it art? orange, magenta, dark blue 2003 first appeared in But is it art? at the The Cross Art Projects, Sydney, in 2003.
+But is it art? orange, magenta, dark blue is one of five in the limited edition But is it art?.
+The artwork's medium includes Acrylic and lead pencil on linen; watercolour and lead pencil on paper (framed), measuring, overall, Alternate setup arrangements with different resulting measurements.
+But is it art? orange, magenta, dark blue is in a private collection: Sydney, 2003.

 ENCYCLOPAEDIA OF ART THAT IS PRESENT, BUT MISSING